 • Potential impact on local artists and the local arts scene

-• The potential to celebrate Wasatch County’s creativity and cultural heritage, invite mutual respect for differing beliefs and values, or to enrich the community
+• Potential to celebrate Wasatch County’s creativity and cultural heritage, invite mutual respect for differing beliefs and values, or to enrich the community

-• The ability to conduct the project based on factors including the appropriateness of the budget, the quality, and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel
+• Ability to conduct the project based on factors including the appropriateness of the budget, the quality and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel

 Parks

-• The ability to conduct the project based on factors including the appropriateness of the budget, the quality, and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel.
+• Ability to conduct the project based on factors including the appropriateness of the budget, the quality and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel.

-• The park must be open to the public and have ADA access.
-The planning department will review it to ensure that all safety protocols are in place.
+• Parks must be open to the public and have ADA access.
+The planning department will review applications to ensure that all safety protocols are in place.

 Trails

-• The ability to conduct the project based on factors including the appropriateness of the budget, the quality, and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel.
+• Ability to conduct the project based on factors including the appropriateness of the budget, the quality and clarity of the project goals and design, the resources involved, and the qualifications of the project’s personnel.

-• The trail must be free to the public and provide easy access to the trailhead.
+• Trails must be free to the public and provide easy access to the trailhead.

 Post Award

-• A contract will be drawn up for the proper recipient to sign.
-The contract will include the amount awarded, the title of the project, the approved scope of work, and the timeline for the applicant's project.
+• A contract will be drawn up for the proper recipient to sign that includes the amount awarded, the title of the project, the approved scope of work, and the timeline for the applicant's project.
 A fully executed contract must be signed before any work can begin.

-• If the project cannot be completed within the required time in the contract, the grantee must submit in writing a request for a 6-month extension.
-Included are the grant manager, contract number, project status, and timeline update for the project to be complete.
-Please submit your extension two months prior to your expired contract date.
-If the amended is approved an electronic email signature will be required to execute the new final date.
+• If the project cannot be completed within the required time in the contract, the grantee must submit in writing a request for a six-month extension that includes the grant manager, contract number, project status, and timeline update for the project to be complete.
+Extensions should be submitted two months prior to the contract expiration date.
+If the amendment is approved, an electronic email signature will be required to execute the new completion date.

-• Approved projects are required to include the TAP logo and the Wasatch County TAP logo.
+• Approved projects are required to include the Hever Valley TAP logo and the Wasatch County logo which can be found here

 Funding Restrictions